flare-foundation/attestation-client/docs/attestation-types/00004-referenced-payment-nonexistence.md

 ## Verification rules

 - The confirmed block that is confirmed by the confirmation block with the hash `upperBoundProof` must be an overflow block.
-- Payment nonexistence is confirmed if there is no [native payment](../native-payment.md) transactions with [standardised payment reference](../payment-reference.md) that meets all criteria for Payment attestation type (00001 - Payment) and its transaction status is 0 - Success or 2 - Failure due to receiver.
+- Payment nonexistence is confirmed if there is no [native payment](../definitions/native-payment.md) transactions with [standardized payment reference](../definitions/payment-reference.md) that meets all criteria for Payment attestation type (00001 - Payment) and its transaction status is 0 - Success or 2 - Failure due to receiver.
 - If there exist only payment(s) with status 1 (failure, sender's fault) then payment nonexistence is still confirmed.

 ## Response format